SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/12_CPP_Course.md

 	static int foo(); // Static member function.
 };

 inline int Myclass::foo() // We have to use the inline keyword here.
-{
+(The ODR) {
 	// ...